trinidj/phrolova-project-v2/data/resonators/cartethyia/talents.md

 Can be cast in mid-air.

----

-## Inherent Skills

-### A Heart's Truest Wishes

-The healing received by all Resonators other than Cartethyia/Fleurdelys in the team is increased by 20% and their resistance to interruption is enhanced.
-If Rover: Aero is in the team, Rover: Aero additionally restores 25 Windstrings upon casting Omega Storm.

-### Wind's Indelible Imprint

-Targets with 1 to 3 stacks of Aero Erosion take 30% more DMG from Cartethyia and Fleurdelys.
-Targets with more than 3 stacks of Aero Erosion additionally take 10% more DMG from Cartethyia and Fleurdelys for each stack of Aero Erosion they have, up to 3 stacks.

----

 ## Intro Skill: Sword to Mark Tide's Trace

 **Cartethyia - Sword to Mark Tide's Trace**